codidact/docs/User-Help/CodidactLicenses.md

-# A guide to possible licenses on Codidact sites
+# A guide to available licenses on Codidact sites

 When writing a post, you have to choose what license you're sharing that work under.
-Different sites and different categories may have different defaults, but you can choose which license you want to apply to that specific post.
+Different sites and categories may have different defaults, but you can choose which license you want to apply to that specific post.
 Here you can find a brief, human-readable explanation of what each license means.
 For legal reasons, this does _not_ replace reading the actual license, which can be found linked on the Creative Commons website or by the license on each post.

 ## [CC0: No Rights Reserved](https://creativecommons.org/share-your-work/public-domain/cc0/)